-One of the most common questions new puppy owners have is how much to feed their new best friend.
+One of the most common questions new puppy parents have is how much to feed their new best friend.
 While all dog foods are required to provide recommended feeding amounts on their packaging, these are just recommendations—and they are based on averages.
 Just like humans, all puppies are a little different.
 But a few simple guidelines can help you to ascertain whether you’re feeding your pup enough—or too much.

 “Watch the dog, not the dish.”